britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 be probabilistically mitigated by the observer tracking the low-order bits of the packet number, and rejecting edges that appear out-of-order.

-## Alternate RTT Measurement Approaches for Diagnosing QUIC flows {#other-bad-ideas}

-There are three broad alternatives to explicit signaling for passive RTT measurement for measuring the RTT experienced by QUIC flows.

-The first of these is handshake RTT measurement.
-As described in
-{{?QUIC-MGT=I-D.ietf-quic-manageability}}, the packets of the QUIC handshake are distinguishable on the wire in such a way that they can be used for one RTT measurement sample per flow: the delay between the client initial and the server cleartext packet can be used to measure "upstream" RTT (between the observer and the server), and the delay between the server cleartext packet and the next client cleartext packet can be used to measure "downstream" RTT (between the client and the observer).
-When RTT measurements are used in large aggregates (all flows traversing a large link, for example), a methodology based on handshake RTT could be used to generate sufficient samples for some purposes without the spin bit.

-However, this methodology would rely on the assumption that the difference between handshake RTT and nominal in-flow RTT is negligible.
-Specifically, (1) any additional delay required to compute any cryptographic parameters must be negligible with respect to network RTT; (2) any additional delay required to establish state along the path must be negligible with respect to network RTT;
-and (3) network treatment of initial packets in a flow must identical to that of later packets in the flow.
-When these assumptions cannot be shown to hold, spin-bit based RTT measurement is preferable to handshake RTT measurement, even for applications for which handshake RTT measurement would otherwise be suitable.

-The second alternative is parallel active measurement: using ICMP Echo Request and Reply {{?RFC0792}} {{?RFC4433}}, a dedicated measurement protocol like TWAMP {{?RFC5357}}, or a separate diagnostic QUIC flow to measure RTT.
-Regardless of protocol, the active measurement must be initiated by a client on the same network as the client of the QUIC flow(s) of interest, or a network close by in the Internet topology, toward the server.
-Note that there is no guarantee that ICMP flows will receive the same network treatment as the flows under study, both due to differential treatment of ICMP traffic and due to ECMP routing (see e.g. {{TOKYO-PING}}).
-TWAMP and QUIC diagnostic flows, though both use UDP, have similar issues regarding ECMP.
-However, in situations where the entity doing the measurement can guarantee that the active measurement traffic will traverse the subpaths of interest (e.g. residential access network measurement under a network architecture and business model where the network operator owns the CPE), active measurement can be used to generate RTT samples at the cost of at least two non-productive packets sent though the network per sample.

-The third alternative relies on the inter-packet spacing to convey information about the RTT, and would therefore allow measurements confined to a single direction of transmission, as described in {{CARRA-RTT}}.
-In {{NOSPIN}}, a tool-chain was assembled that allowed evaluation of a critical aspect of the {{CARRA-RTT}} method: extraction of inter-packet times of real packet streams and the analysis of frequencies present in the packet stream using the Lomb-Scargle Periodogram.
-Several streams were evaluated, as summarized below:

-* It seems that Carra et al. {{CARRA-RTT}} took the noisy and low-confidence results of a statistical process (no RTT-related frquency has been detected even after using very low alpha confidence) and added hueristics with sliding-window averaging to infer the fundamental frequency and RTT present in a unidirectional stream.

-* There appear to be several limitations on the streams that are applicable.
-Streams with long RTT (~50ms) are more likely to be suitable (having a better match between packet rate and relatively low frequencies to detect).

-* None of the TCP streams analysed (to date) posess a sufficient packet rate such that the measured fundamental frequency or the multiples of the fundamental are actually within the detectable range.

-* "Ideal" interarrival time streams were simulated with uniform sampling and period.
-The Lomb-Scargle Periodogram is surprisingly unable to detect the fundamental frequency at 100 Hz from the constant 10 ms packet spacing.

-* It is not clear if IETF QUIC protocol stream will possess the same inter-packet arrival time features as TCP streams.
-Also, Carra et al. note that their process may not work if the TCP stream encounters a bottleneck, which would be the essential case for network troubleshooting.
-Mobile networks with time-slot service disciplines would likely cause similar issues as a bottleneck, by imposing the time-slot interval on the spacing of many packets.

-* The Carra et al. {{CARRA-RTT}} calculation of minimum and maximum frquecies that can be detected may not be applicable when the inter-arrival times are (both) the signal being detected and govern the non-uniform sampling frequency.

 ## Experimental Evaluation

 We have evaluated the effectiveness of the spin bit in an emulated network